 Also known as a publisher, an affiliate blogger leverages their audience to market the seller’s products in an enticing way.

 In other words, the blogger promotes the advertiser’s products to their audience with the intention of helping their readers solve a pain point.
 If a reader ends up buying the product, the blogger receives a commission based on a percentage of the product’s price.

 Bloggers often have a very specific niche to whom they market, generally adhering to that audience’s interests.
 This creates a defined personal brand and influence that helps attract users who will be most likely to act on the promotion.

 Bloggers need to be upfront with the consumer by disclosing that they are receiving commissions for the sales they generate.
-Many times the consumer may be completely oblivious to the affiliate marketing infrastructure behind their purchase.
+Many times the consumer is completely oblivious to the affiliate marketing infrastructure behind their purchase.

-Either way, they will rarely pay more for the product purchased through affiliate marketing; the affiliate blogger’s share of the profit is included in the retail price.
-The consumer will complete the purchase process and receive the product as normal, unaffected by the affiliate marketing system in which they are involved.
+Either way, they never pay more for the product purchased through affiliate marketing – the affiliate blogger’s share of the profit is included in the retail price.
+The consumer completes the purchase and receives the product as normal, unaffected by the affiliate marketing system in which they are involved.

 How Do Affiliate Marketing Bloggers Get Paid?

 Affiliate marketing is a great way for merchants to make money online without paying advertising fees up front, as affiliate commissions are paid out after a sale has been completed.

 How does an affiliate get paid after linking the merchant to the consumer?
 The answer can get tricky.
 The consumer doesn’t always need to buy the product for the affiliate blogger to make money.

 Depending on the affiliate contract, the blogger’s contribution to the seller’s sales could be measured in different ways.